General Terms and Conditions

 4.1.
 Provider will cure all errors, install updates, security patches or further developments of the Certifaction® Solution and restore operation in a reasonable period of time within the scope of this maintenance.

 4.2.
-The term “error” means for the purpose of the SaaS agreement documented and reproducible malfunctions, which render the operation of the Certifaction® Solution impossible or only possible to a limited extent.
+The term “error” means for the purpose of these T&Cs documented and reproducible malfunctions, which render the operation of the Certifaction® Solution impossible or only possible to a limited extent.
 The corruption or loss of any data processed or generated by the Certifaction® Solution is considered as an error.

 4.3.
 Customer shall take all appropriate measures within the realms of that which is objectively possible and reasonable to allow and/or facilitate the determination of errors and the causes thereof.
 In this context, Customer shall provide Provider with the necessary disclosures and any requested information that could help in the remediation of errors and also be conducive to reducing or avoiding future errors.
 In any case, Customer shall not withhold consent to the interruptions caused by errors without important cause.